IvanChernyshov/NistChemData/README.md

 As **NistChemPy** continues to evolve and enhance its extraction capabilities, we will incorporate additional thermodynamic and spectral data into this repository.

+The scripts used to extract and prepare the data presented in this repository are located in the [scripts/](scripts/) folder.

 ## Data Cookbook